Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Consequences of failure to return the subsidy mentioned in point 23.3.1:
+Consequences of failing to return the funds referred to in point 23.3.1:

 |